osuosl/timesync/source/draft_api.rst

     These are objects which have the 'deleted_at' parameter set to an ISO date (i.e., a non-null value).

-In addition to the path parameters to request a single object instead of a list, the endpoints support several query parameters (i.e. those following a query, "?", at the end of the URI).
-Where multiple parameters are allowed on the same object, they may be used in conjunction or separately.

 Multiple Parameters Per Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~